warmshowers/Warmshowers.org/assets/development_docs/ws_development_env.md

 Now if you visit http://warmshowers.dev you should see the site and should be able to log in as admin with the password 'drupal'.

+### Rebuilding your local Warmshowers.org development environment

+From time to time it's useful to revert your local environment to a clean state using the supplied sanitized SQL dump.
+Often times, however, there are a number of development tools and permissions that you need to enable (e.g. Devel, Devel Node Access, Reroute Email, etc) for local development.

+This is where [Drush Rebuild](https://drupal.org/project/rebuild) can help you.
+Since you have already configured a Drush alias for `@warmshowers.local`, you can install Drush Rebuild with `drush dl rebuild`.
+Run `drush cc drush` then `drush rebuild --version` to check that the extension was installed correctly.

+Now type `drush @warmshowers.local st` to verify that your alias works.
+If that's good, then type `drush rebuild @warmshowers.local` (add the `--verbose` flag if you'd like more output).
+This will use the Drush script at `assets/rebuild/import-db.php` to (1) drop the existing database, (2) create a new database, (3) import the SQL dump from Dropbox, and then (4) enable modules, set variables, define permissions, and finally log you in to your local environment.

+You can easily customize the rebuild config by creating a `local.rebuild.yaml` file in `assets/rebuild/local.rebuild.yaml` and defining config variables there.

+You can run `drush rebuild @warmshowers.local` any time you want to revert to a clean state.
+The process takes about 15 minutes.

 ### Notes